So, how do you ensure your speech is the best best man speech possible?

 EDITING

-Once you’ve written your first draft, cut it in half.
+Once you’ve written your first draft, try to cut it in half.
 Seriously!

 Once you get started, you may feel like you have so much to say – but save some material for the gol gap stand later!

-Remember, editing is a skill.
-It’s half the battle when writing – so once you’ve crafted the first draft, go back, rip it to shreds and get rid of that inevitable waffle you’ll find lurking in there.
+Remember, speeches are better when they’re punchy and editing is a skill.
+It’s So, once you’ve crafted the first draft, go back, rip it to shreds, and get rid of that inevitable waffle you’ll find lurking in there.

 DELIVERING YOUR SPEECH